janLuke/ModernArtUI/README.md

 ## Video
-A video of an old version (the submitted one) can be find at the following link: https://www.youtube.com/watch?v=KBaijyBY-Mg.
+A video of the app can be find at the following link: https://www.youtube.com/watch?v=bqhVjzkbDKQ.

 ## Original requirements of the assignment